conradz/task-group/README.md

 ## Example

-Also see the tests in the `spec` directory.
+Also see the tests in the `test` directory.

 ```js
 var TaskGroup = require('task-group');